16 November 2022

 But be careful here too.
 Don’t try to do too much at once either.
 You don’t want to jack up your expenses or overextend yourself.
 The key here is finding realistic ways to out-perform your competition.

-Spending marketing dollars seems counterintuitive during a recession.
+Spending on marketing in a recession might seem counterintuitive.
 After all, shouldn’t you be cutting back?

 Not here.
 Trust me.